JavaPersuader/Lab8_Starter/README.md

    * No.1 is the answer.
 Because this test ensures that the code can be tested automatically every time it is pushed to the github repository, preventing code crashes.
 It also allows team members to check the cause of code crashes in time for them to discuss and make changes.

 ## 2) Would you use an end to end test to check if a function is returning the correct output? (yes/no)
-* This doesn't really require an E2E test, but rather a unit test.
+* No, This doesn't really require an E2E test, but rather a unit test.
 Since this is really just testing whether a function returns the correct value, a unit test is more appropriate than an E2E test.

 ## 3) Would you use a unit test to test the “message” feature of a messaging application?
 Why or why not?
 For this question, assume the “message” feature allows a user to write and send a message to another user.
-* This is because the message function function mainly allows the user to write and send.
+* No, this is because the message function function mainly allows the user to write and send.
 These functions require different formations to connect and interact.
 So we can't use unit tests.